fabigr8/fabigr8.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PHD ML and AI
+role: PHD Candidate

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Julius-Maximilians-University of Wuerzburg
+  - name: University of Wuerzburg
     url: https://www.uni-wuerzburg.de/

 # Short bio (displayed in user profile at end of posts)